MauricioTheAnalyst/Kronox-Analysis/README.md

 3.Vizualize Data in Tableau

 Using the Kronox Analysis excel sheet, I imported data into Tableau for data vizualization.
+The result is a 14 sheet workbook.

 ![image](https://user-images.githubusercontent.com/109015846/178376845-ee7e0ae9-5112-43ac-b147-70d17ad420e4.png)

-https://public.tableau.com/views/KronoxAnalysisEnglishWorkbook/NetIncomeorLossOvertime?:language=en-US&:display_count=n&:origin=viz_share_link
+To view entire workbook please click on the following link, which will redirect you to Tableau Public, a platform where data professionals share their Tableau creations: https://public.tableau.com/views/KronoxAnalysisEnglishWorkbook/NetIncomeorLossOvertime?:language=en-US&:display_count=n&:origin=viz_share_link

+Note: To view additional sheets, please click on each of the tabs that are displayed at the top of the page, right underneath the workbook name "Kronox Analysis Workbook"